AnthonyDiGirolamo/anthonydigirolamo.github.com/source/_posts/2013-02-13-lights-out-box.markdown

 thing I should have done is round the corners of each panel.
 The right angles are sharp!
 I ended up sanding each corner until they were rounded by hand.

-After finishing the design I flattened each pannel and arranged it to fit in the Ponoko P3 sized order using the [SVG Sketchup plugin](http://code.google.com/p/sketchup-svg-outline-plugin/downloads/list).
+After finishing the design I flattened each panel and arranged it to fit in the Ponoko P3 sized order using the [SVG Sketchup plugin](http://code.google.com/p/sketchup-svg-outline-plugin/downloads/list).
 You can [download the sketchup file](/downloads/16segment_board_enclosure.zip) and have a look if you wish.